rhanihasan/cybersecuritys/docs/CyberSecurity/CyberrSecurity360/The Begining of Hacking.md

 - Security operations
 	- Focused on conducting investigations and implementing preventative measures

+---

-- Incident and vulnerability response playbooks
+### **Incident and vulnerability response playbooks**
 - Incident and vulnerability response playbooks are commonly used by entry-level cyber security professionals.
 They are developed based on the goals outlined in an organization’s business continuity plan.
 - A business continuity plan is an established path forward allowing a business to recover and continue to operate as normal, despite a disruption like a security breach.
 - These two types of playbooks are similar in that they both contain predefined and up-to-date lists of steps to perform when responding to an incident.
 - These playbooks also help minimize errors and ensure that important actions are performed within a specific timeframe.
 - When an incident, threat, or vulnerability occurs or is identified, the level of risk to the organization depends on the potential damage to its assets.
 A basic formula for determining the level of risk is that risk equals the likelihood of a threat.
 For this reason, a sense of urgency is essential.
 Mishandling data can easily compromise forensic data, rendering it unusable.
 - Steps included in incident and vulnerability playbooks include:
 	- Preparation
 	- Detection
 	- Analysis